Sounders have history, stellar Sporting Kansas City opponent in front of them as they go for record eighth win in a row

 For Schmetzer, the history part, including Dempsey’s retirement, takes a back seat to present-day concerns.

-“It was world news,’’ he said of Dempsey.
+“It was world news,’’ he said.
 “I mean, Clint is an exceptional player, an exceptional personality and a big part of this franchise’s history.
 And yes it was a big announcement, but the challenge has been to make sure they are focused on the next match.’’

 They’ll have to be, with Kansas City coming off its best August, having posted four consecutive shutouts.